New investor body doomed without sovereign fund support

 Economist John Kay is leading calls for the creation of a new institutional investors' forum to kill off a 'get rich quick' investment culture and help shareholders engage with companies more effectively.

-Tensions between big companies and their shareholders have intensified in recent months, as investors voted down pay proposals in big companies including WPP (WPP.L), Aviva (AV.L), Cairn Energy (CNE.L) and Pendragon (PDG.L).
+Tensions between big companies and their shareholders have intensified in recent months, as investors voted down pay proposals in big companies including WPP, Aviva, Cairn Energy and Pendragon.

-The backlash, dubbed the "shareholder spring", has cost the jobs of executives such as Aviva (AV.L) boss Andrew Moss, and Sly Bailey, head of newspaper group Trinity Mirror (TNI.L).
+The backlash, dubbed the "shareholder spring", has cost the jobs of executives such as Aviva boss Andrew Moss, and Sly Bailey, head of newspaper group Trinity Mirror.

 Kay wants the new independent body to encourage non-UK investors such as SWFs to engage in collective action with other large investors to boost their influence over company strategy.